Spatial-context-aware deep neural network for multi-class image classification: Experimental Results

 Since the results of the state-of-the-art models are collected from the corresponding origional paper, only eight previous solutions are selected for the performance comparison on PASCAL VOC \cite{pascal-voc-2007} dataset, and only comparing on the key evaluation metrics, mAP.
 The comparison results are summarized in Table \ref{tab:results_pascal}.
 The proposed model achieves an mAP of 95.3 $\%$, surpassing all the state-of-the-art models.

-To demonstrate the effectiveness of the proposed model intuitively, several sample object detection results are given in Fig. \ref{fig:visualization}.
+To visually demonstrate the effectiveness of the proposed model, several sample detection results for are shown in Fig. \ref{fig:visualization}.
 The marked labels and bounding boxes prove that the proposed method can effectively utilize the context information.
-The objects in red not previously detected by other models now can be detected by the proposed model.
+Objects in red are the ones that can not be detected by previous approaches but now can be detected by the proposed model by utilizing the spatial and contextual information.
 From Fig. \ref{fig:visualization}, it can be seen that the proposed model plays a key role in the annotation of the easily neglected small objects such as the knife on the table and the person sailing the boat.